TLVMuni/graphql-crm-server/README.md

 ### Server side
 The server side that actually implements GraphQL Server functioality does not require any building steps: it runs under Node as simple as <code>npm run start</code> or, under Azure, it runs automatically with iisnode since server.js is configured to be the default script in web.config.
 ### Client side
 Client side of this project is customized UI of famous GraphiQL.
 It adds authentication to GraphiQL for Digitel customers.
-It could be build with npm as following:
+For development  environment, build it as following:
+- <code>npm run client:build</code>
+- <code>yarn run client:build</code>
-- <code>npm run client:build</code>.
-This creates the bundle.js file in ui/assets directory.
+In both cases, this buils should create the bundle.js file in ui/assets directory.
 HTML file <code>index.html</code> from <code>ui</code> directory refers to created bundle and served from main server express code as <code>/ui</code> endpoint.